Rayhan-Dodi/CS50-Python-Solutions-Practice-2026-/Pset10 Python mini project/README.md

 ## 🚀 Possible Improvements

-* 📂 Load questions dynamically from a JSON file
+* Load questions from an external JSON file
+* Randomize question order each run
-* ⏱ Add time limits per question
+* Add difficulty levels
+* Implement timed questions
-* 📊 Store high scores persistently
+* Store high scores persistently
-* 🎮 Add difficulty levels
-* 🔀 Randomize question order

 ---

 ## 🛑 Exit Behavior

-The program can be exited normally after a quiz session or interrupted using `Ctrl+C`, which will terminate execution.
+The program terminates normally after completion of a quiz round or when the user chooses not to replay.
+It can also be interrupted using `Ctrl+C`.

+---

+## 🔧 Key Fixes I Made

+* Removed informal/emotional phrasing (“test your general knowledge”, “fun”, etc.)
+* Made language more **CS50 rubric-aligned and technical**
+* Fixed redundancy and tightened function explanations
+* Improved clarity in testing section (CS50 cares about this)
+* Standardized terminology (e.g., “user input validation” instead of casual phrasing)

 ---